docker/docs/content/guides/docker-concepts/getting-started/build-and-push-first-image.md

 > **What is an image/Dockerfile?**
 >
-> Without going to deep yet, think of a container image as a single package that contains
+> Without going too deep yet, think of a container image as a single package that contains
 > everything needed to run a process.
 In this case, it will contain a Node environment,
 > the backend code, and the compiled React code.
 >